carlos-1410/shopping-cart/README.md

 2. `bundle install`
 3. `rails db:create && rails db:migrate && rails db:seed`

-## Pricing rules
+## Discount rules

-Each product can have zero or more pricing rules.
+Each product can have zero or more discount rules.

 `DiscountRule` attributes
 - `type` - type of discount based on which we calculate the product group price.